Discriminant of the ordinary transversal singularity type. The global equivalence class: Abstract

 \section{Abstract}

-Consider a space $X$ with a non-isolated singular locus $Z$.
+Consider a space $X$ with the singular locus of positive dimension, $Z=Sing(X)$.
+Suppose both $Z$ and $X$ are locally complete intersections at each point.
 The transversal type of $X$ along $Z$ is generically constant but at some points of $Z$ it degenerates.
-We introduce the discriminant of the transversal type, the subscheme of $Z$ that reflects these degenerations whenever the generic transversal type is `ordinary'.
-The scheme structure is imposed by various compatibility properties and is often non-reduced.
+In \cite{Kerner.Nemethi.Discriminant.Local} we have introduced (locally) the discriminant of the transversal type, a subscheme $\Db\sset Z$, that reflects these degenerations whenever the generic transversal type is ``ordinary".
+We have established the basic local properties of $\Db$.

-In the global case, $Z$ being complete, we compute the class of the discriminant in the Picard group $Pic(Z)$.
-Further, we define the natural stratification of the singular locus and compute the classes of the simplest strata.
+In the current paper we consider the global case.
+We compute the equivalence class of the discriminant in the Picard group, $[\Db]\in\Pic(Z)$.
+If $X$ is a hypersurface, the discriminant is naturally stratified by the singularities of fibres in the projectivized normal cone $\P\cN_{X/Z}$.
+In this case (under some additional assumptions) we compute the classes of low codimension strata in the Chow group, $[\overline{\Si_{A_2}}],[\overline{\Si_{A_1A1}}]\in A^2(Z)$.

-As immediate applications, we bound the jumps of multiplicity (when the singular locus is one-dimensional) and (re)derive the multi-degrees of the classical discriminant of complete intersections.
+As immediate applications, we (re)derive the multi-degrees of the classical discriminant of projective complete intersections and bound the jumps of multiplicity of $X$ along $Z$ (when the singular locus is one-dimensional).